Clifford Geertz Prize in the Anthropology of Religion

 Any single-authored or co-authored book focusing on the anthropology of religion, broadly defined, is eligible for the Prize.
 Edited volumes, textbooks, and reference works are not eligible, nor are works in which religion is a secondary subject.
 The book’s author need not be an anthropologist by profession, but the work should draw on and respond to research and theory within the anthropology of religion.
-Books must have a publication date of 2011 or later.
-Books that have already been reviewed for the Prize will not be reconsidered.
-Books may be entered into the competition by authors, book editors, or colleagues.
-No formal letter of nomination is needed.
+The prize is awarded at the Society’s annual business meeting during the American Anthropological Association annual meeting every November.

 Recent Recipients of the Geertz Prize